 There are two types of insurance company: brokers and underwriters:

 Brokers sell policies on behalf of one or more underwriters, and include well known brands such as Sainsbury and the AA.
-They make money by receiving a commission from the underwriter, once a policy is sold.
+For example, as of 2020, Allianz insurance is sold by Coop.
+Brokers make money by receiving a commission from the underwriter, once a policy is sold.

 Underwriters are the companies that take most of the money from an insurance premium, but which also pay out when something goes wrong.
 They may not be as visible as the broker’s insurance brand.
 But they wield a significant amount of power in the global economy.
 Insurers often holding vast investments in other companies, as we have explained in our home insurance guide.